-As director of project management for Apex’s Engineering and Construction team, Chris Weatherford is overseeing the company’s role in the construction of Isabella Wind and helps manage communications between Apex, the lead contractor, and the project owner.
+As a vice president within Apex’s Project Management team, Chris Weatherford is overseeing the company’s role in the construction of Isabella Wind and helps manage communications between Apex, the lead contractor, and the project owner.
 He sat down with Cat Strumlauf to talk all things construction.

-What are the main challenges to constructing a wind project?
+What are the main challenges of constructing a wind project?